edgamat/edgamat.github.io/_posts/2019-11-17-Eliminating-Waste-with-.NET-Core.md

 ## Refactoring

 Refactoring your code is an important activity to eliminate waste.
-Basically, you use refactoring techniques to reduce the amount of code you have:
+Or in other words, you use refactoring techniques to reduce the amount of code you have:

 - Remove code no longer needed.
 - Reuse duplicated code.
-- Remove comments by using clear naming conventions and straightforward, simple coding practices.
+- Remove comments by using clear naming conventions and straightforward, and follow good coding practices.

 I have used JetBrains Resharper in the past and felt it was more trouble than it was worth.
 Recently I have returned to using it, but in a way much more pragmatic to my needs.
 By biggest complaint was how it slowed